 Normally, we suggest launching your course to your own email list, but we get it: Not everyone has a massive list to market to right now.
 It’s never too late to get started building your list, and we encourage you to build your list for a few reasons:

 Email lists make accessing your audience easy.
-On social media, the algorithms are ever-changing and you want to make sure your audience is actually seeing the content you share.
+On social media, the algorithms are ever-changing.
+You want to make sure your audience is actually seeing the content you share.

 Your email list is warm.
 What this means is your email list knows you.
 These are the people who opted in to hear from you at one time or another, and if you send regular newsletters or updates, they know you.
 This is great because warm traffic is always more likely to buy than cold leads.